tessgi/TessGiWebsite/content/pages/observing/proposing-investigations.md

 ###Specific Instructions for Dual-Anonymous Peer Review Phase-1 Proposals

 Cycle 4 will have a dual-anonymous peer review.
-The objective of dual-anonymous peer review is to reduce unconscious bias in the evaluation of the merit of a proposal.
-Under this system, not only are proposers unaware of the identity of the members on the review panel, but the reviewers do not have explicit knowledge of the proposal teams.
+Under this system the reviewers do not have knowledge of the proposal teams while they perform their scientific evaluation of the proposal.

-Proposers should consult the "Guidelines for Anonymous Proposals" document in the "Other Documents" section on the NSPIRES of this program element for instructions on writing proposals appropriate for dual-anonymous peer review.
+Proposers should consult the [Guidelines for Anonymous Proposals document](https://nspires.nasaprs.com/external/viewrepositorydocument/cmdocumentid=736703/solicitationId=%7B4B9CAAB3-D398-183A-B1F3-EF963DF415C7%7D/viewSolicitationDocument=1/Guidelines%20for%20Anonymous%20Proposals%20DAPR%20Doc%20Astro%20GO%20Programs.pdf) on the NSPIRES of this program element for instructions on writing proposals appropriate for dual-anonymous peer review.
 The instructions here and in that document supersede the default instructions given in the NASA Guidebook for Proposers and the ROSES Summary of Solicitation.
 Proposers will also be required to upload a separate "Expertise and Resources - Not Anonymized" document, which is not anonymized.
 The "Guidelines for Anonymous Proposals" document contains complete information on how to write this separate document.

-A summary of the key requirements for preparing anonymized Phase-1 proposals is provided below:
+AThe key requirements for preparing anonymized Phase-1 proposals are:

 * Anonymization: Phase-1 proposals are anonymized and should eliminate language that identifies the proposers or institutions, as discussed in the Guidelines for Anonymous Proposals.
 Phase-2 (cost) proposals are not anonymized.
 * Submission: Phase-1 proposals are submitted through ARK/RPS.
 Phase-2 (cost) proposals are submitted through NSPIRES.